hyeste/Ursys-PiHole/README.md

 ' >> docker-compose.yml && docker compose up -d
 ```

-The containerised Pi-hole accesses volumes located in the directory `/home/ec2-user/efs`, which is the mount point for `pihole-nfs`.
-Changes to database files such as the domain blacklist or whitelist on one server synchronise with all other servers. `pihole-nfs` is automatically mounted to instances on boot using the EFS mount helper and the `/etc/fstab` file.
+The containerised Pi-hole accesses volumes located in the directory "/home/ec2-user/efs", which is the mount point for `pihole-nfs`.
+Changes to database files such as the domain blacklist or whitelist on one server synchronise with all other servers. `pihole-nfs` is automatically mounted to instances on boot using the EFS mount helper and the "/etc/fstab" file.

+### EC2

+The Pi-hole runs from two t2.micro EC2 instances, which each run a [Pi-hole server from a Docker container](https://hub.docker.com/r/pihole/pihole/) created via Compose.
+Instances run `pihole-ami`, use volumes created from `pihole-snapshot`, and use the EFS file system `pihole-nfs`.
+Container logs are sent to CloudWatch using the Docker logging driver [awslogs](https://docs.docker.com/config/containers/logging/awslogs/).

+Pi-hole instances are launched from the auto-scaling group `pihole-asg`, which uses the launch template `pihole-template`.
+It is configured to launch t2.micro instances that run `pihole-ami`, use the key pair file `ursys.pem`, use the security group `pihole-CAN-sg`, and are assigned the IAM instance profile `pihole-logging-role`. `pihole-asg` launches instances into `pihole-ca-vpc` subnets `pihole-subnet-ca-central-1a` and `pihole-subnet-ca-central-1b`.
+The minimum, maximum, and desired number of instances are all two. `pihole-asg` is attached to the network load balancer `pihole-nlb` and the application load balancer `pihole-alb`.

+After being launched, traffic to instances is balanced by `pihole-nlb` and `pihole-alb`. `pihole-nlb` has cross-zone load balancing enabled and has two elastic IP addresses associated: `pihole-eip-1a` is attached to `pihole-nlb-node-1a` and holds the IPv4 address 15.156.33.54; `pihole-eip-1b` is attached to `pihole-nlb-node-1b` and holds 99.79.18.163. `pihole-nlb` listens for TCP traffic on port 80 as well as TCP and UDP traffic on port 53.
+Traffic on port 80 is forwarded to the ALB-type target group `pihole-tg-alb`, which directs traffic to `pihole-alb`.
+Traffic on port 53 is forwarded to the instance-type target group `pihole-tg-dns`, which is routed to instances. `pihole-alb` listens for HTTP traffic on port 80 and forwards it to `pihole-tg-http`, which is routed to instances.
+Sticky sessions are enabled for `pihole-tg-http` for ten minutes using the load balancer cookie type.

 ### Logging, IAM roles, and security groups